AlbertCarreras/supp-client/README.md

 Another decision was to use "React-actioncable-provider" to facilitate the implementation of Actioncable in the front end.

 When implementing the websockets for live active-user indicator, I found out that Actioncable uses cookies to identify the user in the server (channels folder) and does not have access to the controllers folder.
-At first, I made the front-end create a cookie container the token so it could be picked up in the server and identify the user which works in local/development.
+At first, I made the front-end create a cookie (https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie)containing the token so it could be picked up in the server and identify the user which works in local/development.
 However, this solution does not work in production.
 I deployed front-end and backend in different domains and cookies don't work cross-domain.

 Having used Devise, I could have scoped warden (https://www.sitepoint.com/create-a-chat-app-with-rails-5-actioncable-and-devise/).

 Having not used "React-actioncable-provider", instead hard-coding all the action cable implementation, I could have passed some user information in the headers.

-The quickest -and not safe solution- was to pass the actual userId as a query parameter.
+The quickest -and not optimal solution- was to pass the actual userId as a query parameter.

 ### Notes on next steps
 - Implementing some tests (Rspec in the back end and Mocha in the front end)
 - Organizing the CSS code implementing LESS or new CSS3 functionality.
 Fixing some CSS issues.
 - Improving the algorithm for returning users by proximity and interests so it works with large datasets.
+-Refactor the actions and reducers into different files by work scope.

 ## Authors